* This is the Consumer Version. *

 Advanced cirrhosis causes additional problems.

-Portal hypertension (high blood pressure in the portal vein—see Portal Hypertension) is the most serious complication.
+Portal hypertension (high blood pressure in the portal vein—see page Portal Hypertension) is the most serious complication.
 When it causes blood to back up in the veins connected to it, these veins may enlarge and twist (called varicose veins).
-Varicose veins may develop at the lower end of the esophagus (esophageal varices—see Portal Hypertension), in the stomach (gastric varices), or in the rectum (rectal varices).
+Varicose veins may develop at the lower end of the esophagus (esophageal varices—see page Portal Hypertension), in the stomach (gastric varices), or in the rectum (rectal varices).
 Varicose veins are fragile and prone to bleeding.
 People may vomit large amounts of blood if esophageal or gastric varices bleed.
 If bleeding is slow and continues for a long time, it may cause anemia.
 If bleeding is rapid and more severe, it may result in shock and death.

 Portal hypertension can cause high blood pressure in the arteries of the lungs (called portopulmonary hypertension).
 This problem can cause symptoms of heart failure, such as difficulty breathing, particularly when people are lying down, and fatigue.

-Portal hypertension plus impaired liver function may lead to accumulation of fluid within the abdomen (ascites—see Ascites).
+Portal hypertension plus impaired liver function may lead to accumulation of fluid within the abdomen (ascites—see page Ascites).
 As a result, the abdomen swells and may feel tight.
 Also, the fluid in the abdomen may become infected (called spontaneous bacterial peritonitis).

 Over time, poor absorption of fats, particularly fat-soluble vitamins, can lead to several problems.
 When vitamin D is poorly absorbed, osteoporosis can develop.
 When vitamin K (which helps blood clot) is poorly absorbed, people may bleed more easily.